I have a prediction: Not only will online education eventually be as good as offline education, it will be better.

 And so they inevitably end up settling on a pace and an educational approach somewhere in the middle.

 Online education can solve this problem because it allows for personalized learning.
 Educational content and style can adapt to a particular student and that student’s response to a particular lesson.

 Imagine a world in which no one person experiences the same class in the same way.
-One that adjusts a lesson on computer programming depending on whether a student already has previous experience with programming, or is a total beginner — why not use concepts a student may already have to allow them to learn something faster?
+One that adjusts a lesson on computer programming depending on whether a student already has previous experience with programming, or is a total beginner.
+Why not use concepts a student may already have to allow them to learn something faster?

-Or one in which the way the material is delivered is different depending on whether the student is an auditory, a visual, or a kinesthetic learner.
+One in which the way the material is delivered is different depending on whether the student is an auditory, a visual, or a kinesthetic learner.

-Or one in which the order of the lessons themselves are rearranged.
+One in which the order of the lessons themselves are rearranged.
 (Or A/B tested!)

 Actually, you don’t have to imagine this world, because Salman Khan is already doing it with Khan Academy (watch 13:35 if you’re not yet sold on the value of personalized education).